netgroup/rose/docs/rose-vm.md

 In the control plane, the Linux nodes offer a gRPC southbound API to a controller developed in python.

-## Tutorial for SRv6 based on rose-srv6 VM
+## SRv6 tutorials based on rose-srv6 VM

 ### ROSE-SRv6 tutorial on Linux - Part 1